Karthikeyan1202/cyber-forensic-lab/README.md

-# Cyber Forensic Lab
+# Cyber Forensic Lab 🕵️‍♂️🔍💻

 Backup of Digital Forensics course assignments.
-Just have it as backup.
+💾 Just having it as backup 📂✨

 ## 📂 Assignments